 Today’s sustainability leaders are taking action on the climate impact of their supply chains.
-Tracking and targeting emissions beyond direct operations (Scope 3 emissions) is the new yardstick:
+Tracking and targeting your Scope 3 emissions (emissions beyond your direct operations or purchased energy) is the new yardstick:

 - Global standards and frameworks are expecting it.
 The world’s most trusted ESG standards and corporate climate action mechanisms incorporate Scope 3 (e.g. the Greenhouse Gas (GHG) Protocol and science-based net-zero targets).

 - Stakeholders demand it.
 Investors are calling for supply chain sustainability, and buyers are putting the spotlight on suppliers’ own supply chain emissions.

 - Business leaders are doing it.
 94% of companies with science-based targets include value chain emissions.